antmicro/alkali-csd-projects/README.md

-# Alkali build system
+# Alkali Build System

-This repository contains an automated build system for hardware (FPGA design) and Firmware of Western Digital NVMe accelerator test platform.
+This repository contains an automated build system for hardware (FPGA design) and firmware of Western Digital NVMe accelerator test platform.

+The Alkali Hardware repository is used to generate:
+* bitstream
+* hardware description file

+The Alkali Firmware repository, on the other hand, is used to build:
+* APU application
+* RPU application
+* U-Boot binaries
+* Linux kernel
+* Root filesystem image

+Finally, the Alkali Build is responsible for generating FSBL and PMUFW binaries from the hardware description file and generating Zynq boot image.

 ## Repository structure